 - Evidence is directly related to the knowledge, skills, and values of the program, reflects the program's curriculum, and what has been taught throughout the program.
-(Check Alignment Grids, Missions) - Evidence involves multiple judgments (more than one faculty, more than one kind of evidence)of student achievement of the LO's, of student performance, of student work.
+(Check Alignment Grids, Missions) - Evidence involves multiple judgments (more than one faculty, more than one kind of evidence) of student achievement of the LO's, of student performance, and of student work, and attends to the experiences that led to learning.